Enoch79/alx-system_engineering-devops/0x01-shell_permissions/README.md

-printing the effective username of the current user
+printing all the groups the currernt user is part of